ycrc/ycrc.github.io/docs/data/globus.md

 | [Milgram](/clusters/milgram)   | `Yale CRC Milgram`  |
 | [Hopper Low Risk](/clusters/milgram)   | `Yale CRC Hopper Low Risk`  |

-For Grace and McCleary, these endpoints provide access to all files you normally have access to.
+For Bouchet, Grace and McCleary, these endpoints provide access to all files you normally have access to.

 For security reasons, Milgram Globus uses a staging area (`/gpfs/milgram/globus/$NETID`).
 Once uploaded, data should be moved from this staging area to its final location within Milgram.
 Files in the staging area are purged after 21 days.

 For Hopper, the Low Risk endpoint mounts a staging area.
-Once you have staged your data, please submit [this form](https://forms.gle/YigxQdbvobaH7YDT6) to have the files transferred to Hopper.
+Once you have staged your data, please submit [this form](https://research.computing.yale.edu/hopper-low-risk-transfer) to have the files transferred to Hopper.
-If your data is larger than 100G, please submit your request without uploading any data to Globus and we will

 ## Get Started with Globus